FOR US HEALTHCARE PROFESSIONALS ONLY

 Patients were:

-• Ambulant boys aged ≥6 years with genetically confirmed DMD (median age of 9.8 years)2
+• Ambulant boys aged 6 years with genetically confirmed DMD (median age of 9.8 years)1,2

-• No restrictions on genetic mutations, but these were generally balanced across both groups1,2
+• No restrictions on genetic mutations, but these were generally balanced across both groups1

-• All patients completed two 4SC assessments with a mean of 8 seconds or less and were ambulatory and able to get up from the floor within 10 seconds1
+• All patients completed two 4SC assessments with a mean of 8 seconds or less, were ambulatory, and had a time-to-rise of at least 3 seconds but less than 10 seconds1

 • Patients were on a stable dose and regimen of corticosteroids, which was continued throughout the study1

-Efficacy was assessed using multiple measures, including 4SC,† NSAA (including time-to-rise from the floor), VLFF, and a muscle strength assessment.1,2
+Efficacy was assessed in 120 patients using multiple measures, including 4SC, NSAA (including time-to-rise from the floor), 6-minute walking test, change in VLFF, knee extension and elbow flexion, and a muscle strength assessment.1

-Composed of patients unlikely to lose mobility suddenly but expected to show measurable decline in function, strength, and fat fraction when on placebo.1
+Composed of patients unlikely to lose mobility suddenly but expected to show measurable decline in function, strength, and fat fraction when on placebo + corticosteroids.

-Recruited to assess the safety of DUVYZAT in a broader population of patients with DMD.1
+Additional subjects recruited to assess the safety of DUVYZAT + corticosteroids in a broader population of patients with DMD.

 Taking DUVYZAT